-Our question for Coke is how many times does TINA.org have to point out that a social media post by a celebrity or athlete or other assorted famous individual touting its products — see here and here and here — who have a material connection to the company (aka influencer marketing) must be disclosed as an #ad?
+Our question for Coke is how many times does TINA.org have to point out that a social media post by a celebrity or athlete or other assorted famous individual touting its products — see here and here and here — who have a material connection to the company (aka When an individual (or cute pet) promotes a good or service, primarily on social media, because they were paid to do so, or because of a material connection between the person (or pet) and the company) must be disclosed as an #ad?
 Sometimes the “#ad” appears on some posts but only after TINA.org asked Coca-Cola why the disclosure wasn’t on the post in the first place.

 Bringing an end to one of the most high-profile pyramid scheme cases since Amway, Herbalife, a publicly traded California-based nutritional supplement and weight loss company, agreed to a $200 million settlement with the FTC that requires it to revamp its compensation system to reward distributors for sales to customers rather than for recruitment.
 While Herbalife spun the settlement as an acknowledgement that its business model is sound, and billionaire investor Carl Icahn, whose company owns significant shares in Herbalife, said the settlement concluded that Herbalife “is not a pyramid scheme.”
 FTC Chairwoman Edith Ramirez said she did not agree with Icahn’s statement.
 “They [Herbalife] were not determined not to be a pyramid,” she said.
 In fact, in a statement she said:

 Herbalife is going to have to start operating legitimately.

 One thing it still has to clean up: Inappropriate health claims being made about its products on social media.

 Consumers are taking issue with whether Jessica Alba’s Honest Company, which sells personal care, cleaning, and baby products, is in fact being honest in its marketing.